-You cannot use auto-commit if you do any positioned updates or deletes (that is, an update or delete statement with a "WHERE CURRENT OF" clause) on cursors which have the close cursors on commit option set.
+You cannot use auto-commit if you do any positioned updates or deletes (that is, an update or delete statement with a WHERE CURRENT OF clause) on cursors which have the ResultSet.CLOSE_CURSORS_AT_COMMIT holdability value set.

-Auto-commit automatically closes cursors, which are explicitly opened with the close on commit option, when you do any in-place updates or deletes.
+Auto-commit automatically closes cursors that are explicitly opened with the ResultSet.CLOSE_CURSORS_AT_COMMIT value, when you do any in-place updates or deletes.